 In case you're wondering, yes, I have s similar sentiment about the Scholastic book fair (this popular tweet most definitely describes my feelings), but the flyers were much more frequent, which I think is why they've stuck with me so much.
 To be fair, I have a TON of book-related moments from my childhood that bring back strong feelings like this.
 And I still get them today.
 There's something about getting a new book (no matter how easy and frequent it is) that gives me such a feeling of excitement and boost of dopamine and I hope this feeling never goes away.

-I’m excited to share my October in books with you!
+I'm excited to share my October in books with you!
 There are a few really good ones in the bunch and some that you can look forward to seeing on shelves in early 2019 (how is that so soon??).
-I’m off to fit in a few more before the year is over (my “to be read” list is SO SO long!).
-Just an FYI that links to some of the books below are affiliate links.
+I'm off to fit in a few more before the year is over (my "to be read" list is SO SO long!).
+Just an FYI that links to some of the books below are affiliate links, meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase.
 Thank you for supporting WANM!).
 And don’t forget to follow my book Instagram account (bookstagram!) at @booksontheside!
-Also, if you’re looking for a good holiday gift for book lovers, be sure to check out Book of the Month Club (my affiliate link).
+Also, if you're looking for a good holiday gift for book lovers, be sure to check out Book of the Month Club (my affiliate link).
 It ensures I get my dopamine boost every single month!

 The Dreamers by Karen Thompson Walker: I was super intrigued by this book when I heard the premise- it's about a sickness that starts in a college dorm, causing students to fall asleep and not wake up.
 Though they're sleeping, it appears they're in a REM state with incredible active minds; they just can't be woken up.
 So creepy.
 Soon, the sickness spreads around the California town, which has to go on lockdown with nobody allowed to come or go.
 The book is mainly focused on the people who are awake and dealing with the moral issues of being quarantined and living with the constant fear that they or their loved ones won't wake up.
 This was definitely a page-turner for me, though I did expect it to be a bit "scarier" than it was.
 The premise of the sickness is super creepy, but there wasn't any sense of "horror" in the book; more mystery.
 I felt like I was waiting a bit for something big to happen and it never really came.
 However, I definitely recommend this book to anyone who's a fan of the creepy and science fiction and even think this could be a good novel for people who are kind of iffy about science fiction as it's a good entry into the genre.
 The Dreamers official pub date is January 15, 2019, but you can pre-order it now. (thanks to the publisher for my copy of this book!)